-Mustelid species that appear: Unspecified species of weasel
+Mustelid species that appear: Weasel, non-specific

 The forest animals send their kids to “Weasel’s School for Hunting Chickens” to learn from Mr. Weasel, an expert chicken hunter.
 On a midnight field trip, Mr. Weasel and his students sneak into the hen house, but everything goes horribly wrong!
 The farmer is waiting for them with crafty cages and treacherous traps.
 Help Mr. Weasel save his students and chomp the chickens!